 Outside the Classroom

-Chicago students also learn by meeting in groups to explore particular areas of the law, hosting distinguished speakers, attending faculty Works-in-Progress lunches, meeting with faculty, and organizing symposia.
+UChicago students also learn by meeting in groups to explore particular areas of the law, hosting distinguished speakers, attending faculty Works-in-Progress lunches, meeting with faculty, and organizing symposia.

-Learning through lunch is a tradition at Chicago.
+Learning through lunch is a tradition at UChicago.
 Lunchtime guests have included Supreme Court Justice Antonin Scalia, ACLU President Nadine Strossen, and attorneys that argued Michigan's affirmative action case.
 Other recent visitors have included Vernon Jordan and Carol Mosely Braun.
 Students are also encouraged to attend lectures, workshops, and symposia at other divisions of the University of Chicago.
 United States Supreme Court Justice Stephen Breyer recently participated in our Shakespeare and the Law conference.

-Students seeking to help advance legal scholarship work as research assistants to premier legal scholars on the Chicago faculty, either during the school year or over the summer.
+Students seeking to help advance legal scholarship work as research assistants to premier legal scholars on the UChicago faculty, either during the school year or over the summer.
 Such work provides a strong credential when seeking clerkships and academic positions.

 About one-third of the upperclass students produce publications that feature articles by the world's leading legal minds.
 The University of Chicago Law Review publishes articles quarterly on every conceivable legal subject.
 The University of Chicago Legal Forum, an annual event, concentrates each year on a single topic around which it organizes a scholarly symposium.
 The Chicago Journal of International Law brings a new perspective to international and comparative law.